RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Using ROCm with upstream kernel drivers
 '''''''''''''''''''''''''''''''''''''''

-As described in the above section about upstream Linux kernel support, use rs may want to try installing ROCm user-level software without installing AMD’s custom ROCK kernel driver.
+As described in `the above section about upstream Linux kernel support`_, use rs may want to try installing ROCm user-level software without installing AMD’s custom ROCK kernel driver.
 Users who do want to use upstream kernels can run the following commands instead of installing ``rocm-dkms``

+.. _the above section about upstream Linux kernel support: https://rocm-documentation.readthedocs.io/en/latest/Installation_Guide/Installation-Guide.html#rocm-support-in-upstream-linux-kernels

 .. code:: shell